 Ingredients

-Many of main ingredients for this raspberry cream cheese are common ones you'd find in American buttercream.
+Many of the main ingredients for this raspberry cream cheese are common ones you'd find in American buttercream.
 However, the tanginess of some cream cheese gives this frosting a different flavor and slightly softer texture.
 It is less stiff than a traditional buttercream.

 Below is a list of the simple ingredients you'll need to make this cream cheese raspberry frosting.